mrtommyb/ktransit/README.md

 The code assumes that the observed data has been normalised and detrended.
 The default zeropoint is 0.0 so the out of transit data should have a mean of 0.0 unless you want to change the zpt parameter.

+A simple fitting example, there is no transit in the fake data I create here.
 ```python
 from ktransit import FitTransit